Joseph Wapner: The People's Court

 Wapner was the first judge to preside over the court show The People's Court.
 His tenure on the program lasted from 1981 to 1993, making for 2,340 half-hour episodes.
 On the series, he conducted a binding arbitration that was set up to resemble a small claims court by pitting parties, without lawyers, against each other.
 The legacy of the show's high popularity has led to various other similar syndicated courtroom shows, such as Judge Judy and Hot Bench, among others.

 After 12 seasons on The People's Court, Wapner was not invited back to the series in 1993, when the ratings had dropped to an all-time low.
-After a four-year hiatus, beginning in 1993, The People's Court returned to the air in 1997, though without Wapner, and still runs today.
+After a four-year hiatus, beginning in 1993, The People's Court returned to the air in 1997, and aired until July 2023.
+Ed Koch, former mayor of New York City, served as judge from September 1997 until June 1999; Jerry Sheindlin from September 1999 until March 2001; and Marilyn Milian from March 2001 until July 2023.

 Wapner stated that he was told years later that the producers did not want to hurt his feelings; however, he noted that this is precisely what the show did.
 Wapner also said he was not notified when the producers revamped the series.
 He declined to offer opinions on the People's Court judges who succeeded him, as he never watched the revamped program.

 On November 12, 2009, Wapner received a star on the Hollywood Walk of Fame.
 He and Judith Sheindlin of the television court show Judge Judy were the only two television jurists who have received the honor as of 2009.
 Wapner was publicly critical of Sheindlin's courtroom adjudicating approach.

 On November 13, 2009, in honor of his 90th birthday on November 15, Wapner made a one-time-only return to the court show, acting as a guest judge, presiding over a case in the Marilyn Milian era of The People's Court.

 Until the summer of 2013, Wapner also held the title of longest-reigning arbiter over The People's Court.
 However, by completion of the court show's 2012–2013 season, Milian captured this title from him and became the longest-reigning judge in the series.
+Milian remained on the show until its cancellation in July 2023.